AaryanVerma17/UdyamSaarthi-AI/README.md

 http://localhost:5173
 ```

-Open that URL in your browser.
+Open the URL in the browser.

 ---